A: No, any kind of checking account or savings account that you might have is:

 - does opening a savings account hit your credit report

-- open bank account credit hit
+- can i open a saving account with bad credit

 Latest posts by Lynnette Khalfani-Cox, The Money Coach (see all)